Brad Davis (soccer): Professional

 In 2007, Davis missed extensive time due to a torn right meniscus he suffered in practice.
 He returned from injury in time for the playoffs.
-The Dynamo matched up with Davis's former team FC Dallas (known as Dallas Burn while Davis played there) in the first round.
+The Dynamo matched up with Davis's former team FC Dallas (known as the Dallas Burn while Davis played there) in the first round.
 He scored on a free kick in the 100th minute of the second leg to give the Dynamo a 4–2 win on aggregate.
 In the final against the Revolution, Davis assisted on the winning goal by Dwayne De Rosario in the 74th minute, giving the Dynamo a 2–1 win.

-In 2008, Davis and the Dynamo finished first in the west, but were upset in the first round of the playoffs by New York Red Bulls.
+In 2008, Davis and the Dynamo finished first in the west, but were upset in the first round of the playoffs by the New York Red Bulls.
 The Dynamo had success in the North American SuperLiga that year, however the Revolution got revenge by beating Davis and the Dynamo on penalties.

 In 2009, Davis had a strong season individually, being named an MLS all star and scoring 5 and assisting on 12 in MLS play, and the team finished 2nd in the west.
-However the Dynamo lost in the Conference Finals to the LA Galaxy.
+However the Dynamo lost in the Conference Finals to the Los Angeles Galaxy.
 For 2010, Davis would match the previous season's stats and once again make the all star team, but this time the Dynamo would miss the playoffs.

 2011 saw Davis lead MLS in assists with 16, make the all star team and finish as a finalist for the league MVP Award.
 However, despite helping the Dynamo advance to their third-ever MLS Cup, Davis missed the final after suffering a torn quadriceps in an Eastern Conference Final win over Sporting Kansas City.
 Houston would lose to the Galaxy 1–0.

 During the 2012 season, he scored a personal best of 8 goals, made the 2012 all star team, and lead the Houston Dynamo to the MLS Cup final.
 Despite taking an early lead, the Dynamo would fall once again to the Galaxy, this time by a score of 3–1.